Tallinn

 Hidden in a quiet, Old Town courtyard is this site dedicated to the master craftsmen of old.
 Here visitors can shop for handicrafts and jewellery, view art exhibitions, and sample the heavenly confections created in the popular Chocolaterie Café.
 Comfortable accommodation is available in the courtyard’s guesthouse.

 The city's international airport, Lennart Meri Tallinn Airport, provides excellent facilities and a wide variety of services.
-Its convenient location – just 4 km from the city centre – means transport to most destinations takes surprisingly little time.
+Its convenient location — just 4 km from the city centre — means transport to most destinations takes surprisingly little time.
+You can get to and from the airport with tram #4 or busses #2 and #15.
+You can pay the fare with both the Ühiskaart (Tallinn’s public transport card), or by tapping your contactless payment card against the card reader.
+In the latter case, a single ticket is €2.

 Ferries cross the Gulf of Finland between Tallinn and Helsinki several times a day, covering the distance in roughly 2 to 3 hours.
 From late spring to late autumn, high-speed vessels also operate on the route, reducing travel time to just 1.5 hours.
 Ferries between Tallinn and Stockholm depart every evening, with the trip taking approximately 15 hours.
 All St Peter Line's cruise ships make a Baltic Sea circuit twice per week and can be used for one-way overnight travel from Tallinn to St Petersburg.
 A return trip is possible by bus or train.
 In some cases, continuing cruise passengers can stay in St Petersburg visa-free.
 The world's largest cruise agencies have included Tallinn in their itineraries – the city receives over 300 calls per season, making it the third busiest cruise destination in the Baltic Sea region.
 Passenger terminals are located within walking distance of the medieval Old Town.

 Estonia can be visited visa-free for up to 90 days by citizens of most European countries, Australia, New Zealand, Japan, South Korea, Taiwan, Malaysia, Israel, UAE and most countries in America.
 If you are unsure whether or not you need to apply for a visa, we recommend contacting the embassy or consulate in your country.
-International (non-Schengen) travelers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
+International (non-Schengen) travellers need a passport that is valid for at least 3 months after the end of their intended trip in order to enter the Schengen zone.
 Citizens of Schengen countries can travel without a passport, but must have a valid ID with them during their stay.

 International connections are provided by Lux Express and Ecolines.
 Regular routes connecting Tallinn with Riga, Vilnius and St Petersburg operate several times a day.
-International and intercity buses arrive and depart via the Tallinn Central Bus Station (Tallinna Autobussijaam):
+International and intercity buses arrive and depart via the Tallinn Central Bus Station (Tallinna Bussijaam).

-Central Tallinn is very compact and easy to get around, and reaching farther out destinations is simple thanks to the city's network of buses, trolleys and trams.
-The public transport network operates from 6:00 to 23:00 (some lines until 24:00).
+Central Tallinn is very compact and easy to get around, and reaching farther out destinations is simple thanks to the city's network of buses, trolleybusses and trams.
+The public transport network operates from 6 am to 11 pm (some lines until midnight).
 The ticket system works on a random-inspection basis, so you can board via any door and don't have to show anything to the driver.
 You must, however, have a validated ticket or you risk a €40 fine.
-Some riders are entitled to use the system for free: children under school age (under 7), an adult travelling with a child under 3 years of age, registered Tallinn residents (using a personalised Smartcard and carrying ID).
-When planning no more than 3 journeys on public transport use the single journey tickets costing 1.60 Euros.
-You can purchase the tickets from the driver directly.
-Enter at the front door and keep in mind that tickets are only sold at stops, not while the vehicle is moving.
-If you plan more than 3 journeys on public transport it is cheaper for you to get the plastic (non-registered) smartcard.
-This smartcard is easy to top up with money or travel cards and then to validate your e-ticket(s) at the start of each journey.
-One smartcard can be used by different people (family members, colleagues etc.).
+When planning no more than 3 journeys on public transport use the single journey tickets costing €2.
+This ticket is valid for 60 minutes, and you must re-scan it at each entry during your travel period.
+You can purchase the tickets by tapping your contactless payment card against the terminal.
+If you plan more than 3 journeys on public transport, it is cheaper for you to get the plastic (non-registered) smart card.
+This smart card is easy to top up with money or travel cards and then to validate your e-ticket(s) at the start of each journey.
+One smart card can be used by different people (family members, colleagues, etc.).
 Tallinn Card holders travel free on public transport.
 Validate your Tallinn Card by touching the orange card readers (at all entrances) at the start of each journey.

-Pharmacies are usually open from 10:00-19:00.
-Two of them stay open all night: Südameapteek – Tõnismägi 5, ph: +372 644 2282 and Vikerlase 16, ph: +372 638 4338.
-Pharmacies in shopping centres are usually open from 9:00-21:00.
+Pharmacies are usually open from 10 am to 7 pm.
+Two Südameapteek pharmacies stay open all night: one at Tõnismägi 5 (+372 644 2282) and the other one at Vikerlase 16 (+372 638 4338).
+Pharmacies in shopping centres are usually open from 9 am to 9 pm.

 The city's international airport, Lennart Meri Tallinn Airport, provides excellent facilities and a wide variety of services.
-Its convenient location – just 4 km from the city centre – means transport to most destinations takes surprisingly little time.
+Its convenient location — just 4 km from the city centre — means transport to most destinations takes surprisingly little time.
+You can get to and from the airport with tram #4 or busses #2 and #15.
+You can pay the fare with both the Ühiskaart (Tallinn’s public transport card), or by tapping your contactless payment card against the card reader.
+In the latter case, a single ticket is €2.

 Ferries cross the Gulf of Finland between Tallinn and Helsinki several times a day, covering the distance in roughly 2 to 3 hours.
 From late spring to late autumn, high-speed vessels also operate on the route, reducing travel time to just 1.5 hours.
 Ferries between Tallinn and Stockholm depart every evening, with the trip taking approximately 15 hours.
 All St Peter Line's cruise ships make a Baltic Sea circuit twice per week and can be used for one-way overnight travel from Tallinn to St Petersburg.
 A return trip is possible by bus or train.
 In some cases, continuing cruise passengers can stay in St Petersburg visa-free.
 The world's largest cruise agencies have included Tallinn in their itineraries – the city receives over 300 calls per season, making it the third busiest cruise destination in the Baltic Sea region.
 Passenger terminals are located within walking distance of the medieval Old Town.